 The SEO section contain settings for category page title and description, category preamble text, and the URL paths used to reach the department or category.

-The category page title and description are optional and are enabled in the Settings tab.
+The category page title and description are optional and are enabled in the Default settings section of the.
 The texts are used as the SEO title and descriptions in the page header of a category page.

 Preamble texts are optional texts that are displayed above the facets in each category.
 These texts are displayed in both desktop and mobile view.
 Longer texts are truncated but can be expanded by a visitor by tapping or clicking an expand label.
 The expanded label can be localised.